Skip to main content

 An Empress at War

 In 1914, Russia woefully under-prepared declared war on Germany, setting the stage for the demise of the dynasty.
-In 1916, Rasputin was assasinated by Marie Feodorovna’s nephew, Grand Duke Dmitry Pavlovich and Felix Yussupov, the husband of the empress’s granddaughter, Irina.
+In 1916, Rasputin was assasinated by Maria Feodorovna’s nephew, Grand Duke Dmitry Pavlovich and Felix Yussupov, the husband of the empress’s granddaughter, Irina.

-Marie Feodorovna spent much of the war in Kyiv, where she received the devastating news in 1917 that Nicholas II had abdicated on behalf of himself and his son Alexis, in favor of Grand Duke Michael.
-Marie Feodorovna hurried to Mogilev to join Nicholas, where they learned that Michael had himself renounced the throne, signaling the end of 304 years of Romanov rule in Russia.
+Maria Feodorovna spent much of the war in Kyiv, where she received the devastating news in 1917 that Nicholas II had abdicated on behalf of himself and his son Alexis, in favor of Grand Duke Michael.
+Maria Feodorovna hurried to Mogilev to join Nicholas, where they learned that Michael had himself renounced the throne, signaling the end of 304 years of Romanov rule in Russia.
 Marie Feodorovna returned to Kyiv on her train.

 She would never see either son again.

-In early April 1919, Marie Feodorovna, accompanied by her two daughters, Grand Duchesses Xenia and Olga and their families, and her household, left Kiev for the Crimea.
+In early April 1919, Maria Feodorovna, accompanied by her two daughters, Grand Duchesses Xenia and Olga and their families, and her household, left Kiev for the Crimea.
 In April 1919, as the Red Army pushed closer to the Crimea, the British Government, badgered by Queen Alexandra, ordered HMS Marlborough to evacuate the Dowager Empress and her family.
-Marie Feodorovna refused to leave unless the Marlborough ferried all of the Russian refugees, who were desperate to leave.
-Captain Charles Johnson wavered, but finally relented, and only after all the refugees and their belongings had been loaded would Marie Feodorovna agree to board.
+Maria Feodorovna refused to leave unless the Marlborough ferried all of the Russian refugees, who were desperate to leave.
+Captain Charles Johnson wavered, but finally relented, and only after all the refugees and their belongings had been loaded would Maria Feodorovna agree to board.

-As HMS Marlborough steamed out of the harbor, another British ship, carrying officers of the Imperial Guard en route to Sevastopol, passed the Marlborough, where Marie Feodorovna stood on the quarterdeck.
+As HMS Marlborough steamed out of the harbor, another British ship, carrying officers of the Imperial Guard en route to Sevastopol, passed the Marlborough, where Maria Feodorovna stood on the quarterdeck.
 Across the water came the strains of the Russian Imperial Anthem, sung by the officers in tribute to their beloved empress.
 It was the last time the Anthem would be heard in its native land.

 An Empress in Exile: Marie Feodorovna’s Final Years